You can register online for upcoming LGBTQ workshops listed below.

 Gender Identity & Trans 101 Workshop Online Registration

 LGBTQ 101 offers basic information related to lesbian, gay, bisexual, transgender, and queer community.
 Topics covered in LGBTQ 101 include vocabulary/terminology, the history of the LGBTQ rights movement, common misperceptions and stereotypes, and ways to be supportive of the LGBTQ community on campus.
 This program is given in the context of the UMass Lowell community and is framed by the university’s pillar of global engagement and inclusive culture.

 The LGBTQ Resources team can conduct a training to meet the needs of your club, organization, classroom, or office!
-If you are interested in scheduling a specialized training, please contact Marshall Greenleaf at Marshall_Greenleaf@uml.edu.
+If you are interested in scheduling a specialized training, please contact Marshall Greenleaf by email: Marshall_Greenleaf@uml.edu.